tnus/helloworld/readme.md

 gradlew build

-A file local.properties with the following content must be provided to upload the artifacts to the bintray repository
+The following properties should be added to the gradle.properties file in the user home directory

 bintray.user=YOUR_BINTRAY_USERNAME
 bintray.apikey=YOUR_BINTRAY_API_KEY